Skip to Content

 This is not a full list of cognitive skills – just a few examples.
 There are many milestones to be reached during the first few years.

-How to Improve Cognitive Skills In a Child
+How to Improve Cognitive Skills In Children

 During the preschool years, parents can help build their children‘s cognitive development through play and simple activities.